What Excel Funds CIO Christine Tan is buying and selling in emerging markets

 Emerging markets have performed well in recent months and Christine Tan says it's not too late for investors to get in.
 The chief investment officer at Excel Funds Management Inc., which has about $800-million over all in assets under management, believes emerging markets are still a good bet for longer-term, diversified investors.
-Her Excel Emerging Markets Fund was up 12 per cent year over year as of Aug.
-29 and up 26.5 per cent over the past three years.
-That compares with a 24-per-cent increase in the MSCI emerging markets index over the past three years and a 5-per-cent increase in the S&P/TSX composite index over the same time.
+Her Excel Emerging Markets Fund was up 11 per cent year-over-year as of Sept.
+1 and up 26.4 per cent over the past three years.
+That compares to a 24-per-cent increase in the MSCI emerging markets index over the past three years and a 6.3-per-cent increase in the S&P/TSX composite index over the same time.
 The Globe and Mail recently spoke with Ms. Tan about her outlook for emerging markets, a stock she's buying more of and one she missed.

 What concerns are you hearing from investors today?